Kalesar National Park: Wildlife preservation

 Eight watering holes have been dug up across the forest area to ensure that the wildlife does not stray into human habitats on its fringes in search of drinking water.
 Earthen dams have also been constructed to conserve rainwater for use of wildlife.
 Apart from this, there is proposal of Construction of 8 dams within this sanctuary area which is at the stage of Forest and wildlife clearances which is being taken care by Er.
 Navneet Kumar from Gaya Bihar working in Haryana Irrigation Department.

 There is a plan to build a fence around the area.

 Wildlife protection force and courts

 As for the steps taken to ensure protection of wildlife and environment, the forest staff have been given weapons by the state government to tackle the menace posed by poachers.
 The state had also set up two special environmental courts in Kurukshetra and Faridabad to deal with crimes related to poaching and illicit felling of trees from the area.

 Monitoring and census cameras

 The Forests Department, Haryana, with funding provided by the Wildlife Institute of India, installed 80 cameras at 40 locations across the park in December 2014, primarily to monitor the movements of tigers, leopards and other animals in the park, as well as to conduct annual two-month long animal species and animal count survey.

+Issues

+In 2026, 4400 Khair trees were illegally felled in the sanctuary.